Skydive for CTS!

 The Clock Tower Sanctuary is the only drop-in day centre in Brighton & Hove for young people aged 16-25 experiencing homelessness.
 We were founded in 1998 by a group of concerned people who wanted to help the increasing number of people experiencing homelessness in the city.

-Ever since then, it's been our mission to work with young people experiencing homelessness to help them to move from crisis to stability.
+Ever since then, it’s been our mission to work with young people experiencing homelessness to help them reach their goals and destinations.

 Everything we do is guided by our values:

-We're based right in the heart of the city and supported by our amazing local community.
-We don't get any government or council funding - our running costs are met by donations from the generous people, schools, businesses and community groups of Brighton & Hove and local and national Trusts & Foundations.
+We’re based right in the heart of the city and supported by our amazing local community.
+We don’t get any government or council funding – our running costs are met by donations from generous people, schools, businesses and community groups of Brighton & Hove, as well as local and national Trusts & Foundations.

 43% of the clients we worked with moved into safe and supported accommodation.
 Even in the midst of the pandemic, we helped 11 young people into education or employment, and 56 young people participated in an activities like yoga, cookery, table tennis, Men’s Group, Women’s Group and LGBTQ+ group, helping to build self-esteem and confidence.